Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 Houston vs. Auburn Betting Trends

-- So far this year, 20 out of the Tigers' 33 games with an over/under have hit the over.
+- So far this season, 15 out of the Cougars' 35 games have hit the over.

+- Auburn has won 16 games against the spread this season, while failing to cover or pushing 17 times.

+- A total of 20 Tigers games this year have gone over the point total.

 Houston Futures Odds